 That's all it takes to remove startup programs Mac can live without.

-You can change startup programs Mac computers won’t always need manually, though it takes a bit of work.
-Here’s how to turn off startup programs Mac won’t use in System Preferences:
+You can change startup programs in another way, though it takes a bit more time.
+If you're okay with that, here's how to manage startup programs on Mac manually:

-If you find your Mac's dock a bit intrusive or cumbersome, you may like uBar.
-A dock replacement for your Mac, uBar keeps things tucked out of the way, and shows you in a much better interface which apps are active and running on your Mac.
+Tip: If you find your Mac's Dock a bit intrusive or cumbersome, you may like uBar.
+The Dock replacement for your Mac, uBar keeps things tucked out of the way, and shows you in a much better interface which apps are active and running on your Mac.
 It even has multiple-monitor support and status bars for apps running processes or downloading content.

 Delay Mac startup apps

-If you don't want to disable startup items, you may instead want to know how to edit startup programs Mac doesn’t need immediately.
-An app named Delay Start can – well, delay the start – of apps at startup.
-Instead of an app activating immediately, you can set some to spin up on a delay.
-This is great if your Mac is booting up slowly, but you still need apps to run in the background throughout your day.
+If you don't want to disable startup items, you may instead want to know how to edit startup programs Mac does not need immediately.
+An app named Delay Start can delay the start of apps at startup.
+This is a great option if your Mac is booting up slowly, but you still need apps to run in the background throughout your day.

-It's a great app to keep in mind if you have a dedicated workflow.
-If you were a photo editor, you may want to delay the start of your photo editing software.
+It's also a nice app to keep in mind if you have a dedicated workflow.
+If you are a photo editor, you may want to delay the start of your photo editing software.
 If the first thing you do is import images from an external drive or camera, apps spinning up may interfere with the process.
 Rather than risk unintended consequences like lost images or damaged files, delaying an app's start may be the better workaround.